-Project Description: This project is proposed for the creation of a new roadway and multi-use trail bridge over the Norfolk Southern Railroad in Hessville east of Parrish Avenue This project is scheduled for construction beginning in 2024 and will provide the ever-needed bypass around stopped trains in Hessville.
-The additional request is the result of an increase in match funds requested for this project.
+Project Description: This project is proposed for the creation of a new roadway and multi-use trail bridge over the Norfolk Southern Railroad in Hessville east of Parrish Avenue This project is scheduled for construction beginning in May 2025 and will provide the ever-needed bypass around stopped trains in Hessville.
+The reduction of ARPA funds is due to a reduction in our local match after being awarded a grant from the US Department of Transportation-Railroad Crossing Elimination Program.

-12. Kennedy Avenue Infrastructure Improvements (Revenue Replacement/Pay Go Infrastructure/Water/Sewer Projects)
+12. Kennedy Avenue Infrastructure Improvements (Revenue Replacement/Pay Go Infrastructure)

-• Project Location: 6th District
+Project Location: 6th District

 • Project Description: This project will slow traffic and make downtown Hessville a walkable area, benefitting business and residents in this once bustling commercial area.
 The project will rebuild infrastructure along this stretch of Kennedy (164th - 169th) and expand sidewalks to allow for more walking and outdoor dining.
-This project also benefits a non-profit (HC3), which is dedicated to the Hessville community and has recently refurbished an unused library into a community center.
-This project has progressed substantially in 2022 and will be finished in 2023.
-The requested are due to bids being received higher than anticipated due to the state of the economy and inflationary pressures on projects.
+This project also benefits a non-profit (HC3), which is dedicated to the Hessville community. and has recently refurbished an unused library into a community center.
+This project is set to be complete in early 2024.
+The additional funds being requested are due to costs exceeding original budget.